QinWenYan1/Notes-from-Computer-Networking-A-Top-Down-Approach/Chapter1/Chapter1_notes.md

 ---

-## 🔑 1.1 A Nuts-and-Bolts Description (Infrastructure based Internet)
+## 🔑 1.1.1 A Nuts-and-Bolts Description (Infrastructure based Internet)
 - **Internet** is network of **communication links, or packet switchs** interconnecting **end systems **and** hosts**.
 - **Communication links** are made of different types of physical media such as copper wire and radio spectrum with various transmission rate(bits/seconds).
 - **Packet switches** receive packet on incoming communication links and forwareds packets on outcoming communication links.
 - Packet switches have two predominent types: **Router**(), and **link-layer switches**.
 - The communication links and packets switch traversed by packets are known as **route** or **path**.
 - End systems access the Internet through **Internet Service Providers (ISPs)** such as local cable, cellular data ISPs.
 - It provides us with varity of network accesses and is managed independently with IP protocol, nameing and address convention etc such as mobile wireless network. low-tier ISPs can also be interconnected with upper-tier ISPs.
+- **Internet standards** are developed by the Internet Engineering Task Force(IETF).
+The IETF standards documents are called **requests for comments** (RFCs).
+They define  protocols such as TCP, IP, HTTP so that the products we produce can interoperate.
+---
+## 🔑 1.1.2 Access Networks
+- **Internet** is network of **communication links, or packet switchs** interconnecting **end systems **and** hosts**.
 ---

 ## 📚 Important Quotes